 The Babylon concept would free up ambulances that would otherwise be dispatched for low-risk situations and provide coverage to places that are inaccessible with a truck.
 It would be more efficient for patients and emergency personnel alike in situations where a paramedic or doctor is not absolutely needed during the transfer.
 (Or when time is critical.)

 It would definitely allow for faster transport in places where an ambulance cannot make its way.
 Its ability to ride on any terrain would make it an ideal choice to transport, say, a hiker with a broken ankle back to the access road.

-The Babylon moto-ambulance concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Babylon moto-ambulance concept was developed in September 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014, and he currently works as a freelance vehicle designer.
 He also created the Atlantide concept and the Tridika people mover.